nokotamustang/OpenGL3DEngines/README.md

 ![Screenshots](./screenshots/mgl_cook1.png)

-For more realisim, the computation of the BRDF is more complex.
+For more realism, the computation of the BRDF is more complex.

 ## 4.a grass - Grass rendering